 When a lease expires for a property that your tenant occupies, you have certain rights as a landlord.
 You can negotiate a renewal lease or an extension of the current lease or you can enforce the lease that has ended in which the tenant no longer has a right to possess the property.
-When the lease expires without any renewal or extension having been agreed to and your tenant refuses to leave the property, you should consult with an experienced evictions attorney to determine the appropriate steps to take to regain possession.
+When the lease expires without any renewal or extension having been agreed to and your tenant refuses to leave the property, contact Jay L. Fabrikant, an experienced evictions attorney, to determine the appropriate steps to take to regain possession.

 Dealing With Tenants That Will Not Leave